SESYNC-ci/census-data-manipulation-in-R-lesson/docs/_slides/data.md

 {:.output}

+The CBP dataset includes NAICS (North American Industry Classification System) industry codes and the number of businesses or establishments of different employee sizes in each US county.
+States and counties are identified by Federal Information Processing System (FIPS) codes.
 See the [CBP dataset documentation] for an explanation of the variables we don't discuss in this lesson.
 {:.notes}